-^{85.} See interview with Itse Sagay, op.cit
+85. See interview with Itse Sagay, op.cit

-monitoring and control of water ways, seaports, airspace and land borders.
+vehicles but also advanced equipment and training that will assist in effective monitoring and control of water ways, seaports, airspace and land borders.
 International support and collaboration is also needed to ensure that West African countries acquire the capacity to use and maintain such equipment properly in curbing organised crime.